Houston Therapist for Children, Teens, Young Adults, & Parents

 with Houston therapist, Sarah Agarwal.

-Sarah is a National Certified Counselor (NCC) and a Licensed Professional Counselor-Associate under the supervision of Bonnie Mondragon, LPC-S, RPT-S. She holds a Master’s Degree in Professional Counseling from Texas State University and a Bachelors of Arts Degree in Victim Studies from Sam Houston State University.
+Sarah is a National Certified Counselor (NCC) and a Licensed Professional Counselor in the State of Texas.
+She holds a Master’s Degree in Professional Counseling from Texas State University and a Bachelors of Arts Degree in Victim Studies from Sam Houston State University.
 Sarah is currently a Doctoral Candidate at the University of North Texas in the Counseling Program and the focus of her dissertation research is working with parents of preadolescents.
 Sarah has experience working with clients across the lifespan in multiple community clinics where she served clients from diverse socioeconomic statuses, cultural backgrounds, and presenting concerns.
 Sarah has devoted her professional career to meeting clients where they are and working within the therapeutic relationship to help her clients feel capable and accepted.